refractionPOINT/lce_doc/docs/api_keys.md

 This allows you to build headless applications that securely acquire time-restricted REST authentication tokens that it can then use.

+The list of available permissions can be programmatically retrieved from this URL: https://app.limacharlie.io/owner_permissions

 ## Managing
 The API Keys are managed through the organization view of the https://limacharlie.io web interface.